streetdogg/arm-rtos/README.md

 ```
 (gdb) continue
 ```
 This shall start the execution of the code until the break point is hit.

+# Todos
+ - CMSIS Support.

 # Reference
 Below are the links I used to implement repo.